lauragift21/youtube-mcp-server/README.md

-# 🎬 YouTube MCP Server: Remote MCP on Cloudflare Workers Demo
+# 🎬 YouTube MCP Server: Remote MCP on Cloudflare Workers

 A powerful Model Context Protocol (MCP) server that provides AI assistants with comprehensive YouTube analytics and channel management capabilities.
 Built with TypeScript, deployed on Cloudflare Workers, and secured with Google OAuth.